numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 See for example [HOO1995]_ for a discussion on shortcomings and unfortunate consequences of benchmarking based on CPU time.

-We display the average runtime (aRT, see Section `Average Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+We display the average runtime (aRT, see Section `Averaging Runtime`_) and the empirical distribution function of runtimes (ECDF, see Section `Empirical Distribution Functions`_).
 When displaying runtime distributions, we consider the aggregation of runtimes over subclasses of problems or over all problems.
 We do not aggregate over dimensions, because the dimension of the problem can be